Find a Partner Organisation

 Who you'll need to bring on board to make your Community Fridge a success:

-- Local Authority (including Environmental Health / Health & Safety Officer).
+- Your Local Authority (including Environmental Health / food safety inspection body).

 - Local food retailers and supermarkets.
 This could include coffee shops, cafés, greengrocers, delis and bakeries.